andrew henderson menu

 Is Malta Cheaper to Live in Than Other European Countries?

-EU countries are considered some of the best in the world regarding living standards, healthcare and education systems, and safety.
+EU countries are considered some of the best in the world in terms of living standards, healthcare and education systems and safety.
 However, most relate them to high taxes and consumer prices as well.

 Considering Malta’s perks, like foreign investment and business opportunities, its consumer prices are lower than some other countries, though not all.